BREKKKEN/DeenCoder/README.md

 # DeenCoder
 DeenCoder is a Morse code to English/English to Morse code translator written in python.

+Notes:
-Note: DeenCoder is only supported on windows!
+DeenCoder is only supported on windows
+|

-Note: Releases will not be published!
+Releases will not be published!

 A very jank website for DeenCoder - https://sites.google.com/view/deencoder-copy-and-paste/home